 Also I will tell you whether mechanical keyboard is good for programming or not?.

-Along with the list of best 5, I will also add the short reviews of those keyboards.
+Along with the list of top 10 programming keyboards, I will also add the short reviews of those keyboards.

 Nowadays there are many programmers opting to use mechanical keyboards during their daily work.
 A mechanical keyboard features the physical, quick-acting switches beneath every key, ensuring amazing endurance as well as satisfying tactile feedback.